GE2020: Constituency political broadcasts to start from Jul 3; keep safe distance when campaigning, says ELD

 In another indication of how different this election will be, ELD reminded the public to watch the political broadcasts from their homes, and to avoid gathering in public to do so.

-Members of the public are also reminded not to gather or loiter in the vicinity of Nomination Centres during nomination proceedings or at facilities used for livestreaming e-rallies.
+Members of the public were also reminded not to gather or loiter in the vicinity of Nomination Centres during nomination proceedings or at facilities used for livestreaming e-rallies.

 READ: What are the COVID-19 safety measures for Polling Day?
 Here’s what voters need to know